Open PhD position

 self-limiting Hebbian plasticity rules.
 Several subjects are available for the

-announced PhD thesis including the generation of attractor metadynamics
+announced PhD thesis including the generation of transient state dynamics

-through short-term synaptic plasticity and/or the generation of motor
+through short-term synaptic plasticity, the study of the stationarity

 primitives through self-organized embodiment within the sensori-motor

 loop.
-The work will include analytical investigations and numerical
+The work will include analytic investigations and numerical

 simulations of neural networks and/or of simulated robots, using the